The Mentalist: Critical reception

 The seasons score between 60% and 100% on Rotten Tomatoes.

 The first season of The Mentalist received mostly positive reviews, with critics being divided on the procedural format, but praising the performance of Simon Baker.
 On Rotten Tomatoes, season one has an overall rating of 60% from 25 critics, with the consensus saying, "The setup and episodic storytelling is far from original, but The Mentalist distinguishes itself from other procedurals mostly due to the talents of Simon Baker."
 On Metacritic, season one has a score of 65/100, indicating "generally favorable reviews".
 Robert Bianco of USA Today felt the pilot episode lacked in originality, but praised Baker, saying, "The Mentalist may be a copy, but it's a well-done copy sparked by an actor who has come into his own as a TV star."
 Matthew Gilbert of The Boston Globe said, "the CBS show has very little dramatic heft or distinction, but it's wily and brisk enough to engage you for an hour."
 Gilbert also praised the chemistry between Baker and Tunney, but criticized the crime cases, feeling they were predictable and at times uninteresting.
 Mary McNamara of The Los Angeles Times praised Baker as "virtually irresistible" and said, "...psychological sleight of hand can't fill an hour every week.
-For that you need complicated, interesting crimes and complicated, interesting characters solving them.
+For that, you need complicated, interesting crimes and complicated, interesting characters solving them.
 The Mentalist seems prepared to deliver just that."

-The pilot episode had an audience of 15.6 million viewers in its first airing, and 7.8 million in a reairing three days later.
+The pilot episode had an audience of 15.6 million viewers in its first airing and 7.8 million in a reairing three days later.
 The December 2, 2008, episode, "Flame Red", was the highest-rated television show of the week, marking the first time a program in its first season had achieved that distinction since Desperate Housewives four years earlier.

-The show drew comparisons to the USA Network comedy Psych, which also featured a lead character with heightened powers of observation that were mistaken for psychic abilities, who works as an independent consultant for law enforcement in California, and which debuted two years earlier, including Psych itself making repeated references to the similarities with the later-premiering show.
+The show drew comparisons to the USA Network comedy Psych, which also featured a lead character with heightened powers of observation being played off as psychic abilities, who works as an independent consultant for law enforcement in Santa Barbara, California.
+It debuted two years before The Mentalist, and being a more humorous production, made frequent references to popular culture, including repeated allusions to the similarities with the later-premiering show.